chetnashah/javawork/javabasics.md

 ```

 Prior to Java SE 7, you can use a finally block to ensure that a resource is closed regardless of whether the try statement completes normally or abruptly.

+###

+Java String and arrays do not implement iterable intrface.
+However you can use `for : loop` with arrays, and a `for c: str.toCharArray()` with strings.